NativeScript/android-v8/README.md

 ```
 ./build_v8
 ```
 > you can run: `../build_v8 debug` if you want to build v8 in debug, by default it's built in release.
+(You minght not be able to build in debug mode on Mac as there are some missing dependencies in the third_party folder)

 ### Outputs